Jamaica: Post-independence era

-The PNP went on to win a string of elections, under Prime Ministers Michael Manley (1989–1992), P. J. Patterson (1992–2005) and Portia Simpson-Miller (2005–2007).
+The PNP won a string of elections, under prime ministers Michael Manley (1989–1992), P. J. Patterson (1992–2005) and Portia Simpson-Miller (2005–2007).
 In the 1993 Jamaican general election, Patterson led the PNP to victory, winning 52 seats to the JLP's eight seats.
 Patterson also won the 1997 Jamaican general election, by another landslide margin of 50 seats to the JLP's 10 seats.
 Patterson's third consecutive victory came in the 2002 Jamaican general election, when the PNP retained power, but with a reduced seat majority of 34 seats to 26.
-Patterson stepped down on 26 February 2006, and was replaced by Portia Simpson-Miller, Jamaica's first female Prime Minister.
+Patterson stepped down on 26 February 2006, and was replaced by Portia Simpson-Miller, Jamaica's first female prime minister.
 The turnout slowly declined during this period of time, from 67.4% in 1993 to 59.1% in 2002.

 During this period various economic reforms were introduced, such as deregulating the finance sector and floating the Jamaican dollar, as well as greater investment in infrastructure, whilst also retaining a strong social safety net.
 Political violence, so prevalent in the previous two decades, declined significantly.

 In 2007 the PNP was defeated by the JLP by a narrow margin of 32 seats to 28, with a turnout of 61.46%.
 This election ended 18 years of PNP rule, and Bruce Golding became the new prime minister.
 Golding's tenure (2007–2010) was dominated by the effects of the global recession, as well as the fallout from an attempt by Jamaican police and military to arrest drug lord Christopher Coke in 2010 which erupted in violence, resulting in over 70 deaths.
 As a result of this incident Golding resigned and was replaced by Andrew Holness in 2011.

 Independence, however widely celebrated in Jamaica, has been questioned in the early 21st century.
 In 2011, a survey showed that approximately 60% of Jamaicans believe that the country would have been better off had it remained a British colony, with only 17% believing it would have been worse off, citing as problems years of social and fiscal mismanagement in the country.
 Holness and the JLP were defeated in the 2011 Jamaican general election, which saw Portia Simpson-Miller and the PNP return to power.
 The number of seats had been increased to 63, and the PNP swept to power with a landslide 42 seats to the JLP's 21.
 The voter turnout was 53.17%.

 Holness's JLP won the 2016 general election narrowly, defeating Simpson-Miller's PNP, on 25 February.
 The PNP won 31 seats to the JLP's 32.
 As a result, Simpson-Miller became Opposition Leader for a second time.
 The voter turnout dipped below 50% for the first time, registering just 48.37%.